Social-Psychological factors

 Agentic State

-Milgram wanted to understand why so many of his participants administered the full 450volts shock.
-In an everyday situation we are said to be acting in an autonomous sate.
-This means that we are acting independent or freely.
+Milgram wanted to understand why so many of his participants administered the full 450-volt shock.
+In an everyday situation, we are said to be acting in an autonomous state.
+This means that we are acting independently or freely.
 Milgram’s agency theory (1973) suggests that we can move from this autonomous state and shift to an agentic state.

-The agentic state is when we act on the behalf of another person, usually an authoritative figure.
-We feel little to no responsibility of our actions and therefore take little consideration for the consequences of our actions.
-This could involve obeying destructive authority figures and cause harm to others.
+The agentic state is when we act on behalf of another person, usually an authoritative figure.
+We feel little to no responsibility for our actions and therefore give little consideration to the consequences of our actions.
+This could involve obeying destructive authority figures and causing harm to others.

 Milgram suggested some binding factors that kept participants in this agentic state and reduced the personal accountability of their actions.
-Some participants identified with the experiment and did not want to disrupt it so continued with the instructions from the researchers.
-This may have also been influenced by the fact that the participants had already been paid and therefore they almost felt they had an obligation to continue with the demands.
-The location of the experiment may have also had an impact on participants as they may have seen the “authority” as more legitimate due to the fact the experiment was ran at a prestigious university.
+Some participants identified with the experiment and did not want to disrupt it, so they continued with the instructions from the researchers.
+This may have also been influenced by the fact that the participants had already been paid, and therefore they almost felt they had an obligation to continue with the demands.
+The location of the experiment may have also had an impact on participants as they may have seen the “authority” as more legitimate due to the fact that the experiment was conducted at a prestigious university.

 Legitimacy of Authority

-We may also obey due to the natural societal hierarchies that in general we agree to.
-There are specific jobs or roles in society that we would recognise of having authority such as our parents, police, teachers and so on… This perceived authority is recognised as the role involves the individual to be a source knowledge or legal power.
-Parents, teachers and police officers are likely to punish if orders not obeyed and therefore, we are more likely to obey.
+We may also obey due to the natural societal hierarchies that, in general, we agree to.
+There are specific jobs or roles in society that we would recognize as having authority, such as our parents, police, teachers, and so on.
+This perceived authority is recognized as the role involves the individual being a source of knowledge or legal power.
+Parents, teachers, and police officers are likely to punish if orders are not obeyed, and therefore, we are more likely to obey.

-We see legitimacy of authority in Milgram’s study as the experiment was ran in prestigious university.
+We see the legitimacy of authority in Milgram’s study as the experiment was conducted in a prestigious university.
 Participants would have regarded the experimenter in the grey lab coat as an authoritative figure and therefore obeyed.
-When the experiment was repeated in a different location or with a “member of the public” or over the phone this questions the legitimacy of authority and therefore the rates of obedience fell.
+When the experiment was repeated in a different location or with a “member of the public” or over the phone, this questions the legitimacy of authority and therefore the rates of obedience fell.

-Legitimacy of authority has the power to very destructive as we have seen in history and therefore it is important to understand why people obey and to minimise the chances of individuals taking advantage of their status in society.
+Legitimacy of authority has the power to be very destructive, as we have seen in history, and therefore it is important to understand why people obey and to minimize the chances of individuals taking advantage of their status in society.

 Social-Psychological Factors – Strengths

 Milgram interviewed his participants following his experiment.
 Many agreed that they would not have gone as far if they were in the room themselves.
-The experimenter, with his insistence they continue, forced the agentic shift and participants felt that he would take responsibility of their actions as he had given the order to continue with the 4 prods.
-This is further supported by variations of Milgram’s study and the decrease in levels of obedience when the level of accountability increased and/or the legitimacy of authority questioned.
+The experimenter, with his insistence they continue, forced the agentic shift, and participants felt that he would take responsibility for their actions as he had given the order to continue with the four prods.
+This is further supported by variations of Milgram’s study and the decrease in levels of obedience when the level of accountability increased and/or the legitimacy of authority was questioned.

 Social-Psychological Factors – Limitations

-Agentic state and legitimacy theory have been used to help explain destructive authority such as the Mai Lai Massacre.
+Agentic state and legitimacy theory have been used to help explain destructive authority, such as the Mai Lai Massacre.
 However, some psychologists argue these theories may be used as an alibi and should not try to diminish the responsibility of people’s actions in such extreme cases.
-For example, Mandel (1998) described a German Reserve Police Battalion shoot civilians even though they were not ordered to do so.
+For instance, Mandel (1998) described a German Reserve Police Battalion shoot civilians even though they were not explicitly ordered to do so.

-Although these theories can explain why some people obey, they are limited to only that.
-These theories are incomplete as they do not account for people who act on their own accord or for those who do not obey.
+Although these theories can shed light on why some people obey, they are limited in scope.
+They fail to account for individuals who act autonomously or for those who defy authority.